 The four IPO Acquisitions deliver education to different age groups from infant to university students in different countries.
-Our Post-IPO plan is to integrate their courses with our Genius Curriculum and GeniusU to provide a life long learning pathway for students.
+Our Post-IPO plan is to integrate their courses with our Genius Curriculum and Genius U to provide a life long learning pathway for students.
 The financials for these four companies are presented separately in this prospectus.

-Education Angels is a New Zeeland based early education sources in Angeles is a Tries Zereand stated early education company that delivers home oducators and childcare for 0-5 years old, with creative thinking and play modules.
-Our Post-IPO plan is to integrate and expend their parent and student program globally with Gentlack.

-732 Total Students June 2021 2020 Pto forms revenue (5% of total)

-\$0.5 M 2021 Hit Pro forms revenue (3% of total)
+Education Angels is a New Zealand based early education company that delivers home educators and childcare for 0-5 years old, with creative thinking and play modules.
+Cur Post-IPO plan is to integrate and expend their porent and student program globally with GenlusU. \$0.20 Pro forms revenue (5% of total) \$0.5 M 2021 Hill Pro forms revenue (2% of total)